boguckicollection/kartoteka/README.md

 - Autocomplete set selection (press <kbd>Tab</kbd> to accept a suggestion) and additional rarity checkboxes
 - Toggle the **Reverse** switch on the pricing screen when pricing a reverse card
 - Import CSV files and merge duplicates automatically
+- Automatically updates the list of card sets and downloads new logos on startup

 ## Requirements
 Install dependencies from `requirements.txt`: